 Linking to Brain Research... explains how each lesson relates to the neuroscience.
-This section provides background for you, some of which may be appropriate to share with students to help them gain a progressively more sophisticated awareness of how their brains work.
+This section provides background for you, some of which you may want to share with your students to help them gain a progressively more sophisticated awareness of how their brains work.